brotkrueml/typo3-form-rate-limit/Documentation/Finisher/Index.rst

            - '__ipAddress'
            - '__formIdentifier'
            - '{email}'
+         template: 'EXT:my_extension/Resources/Private/Templates/Form/RateLimitExceeded.html'

      # other finishers follow

 The example uses the "sliding window" :ref:`policy <options-policy>`.
 This form can be submitted successfully twice within one hour from the same IP address with the same provided email address.
+Additionally, a custom :ref:`template
+<options-template>` for the error message is assigned.

 .. attention::
    The :yaml:`RateLimit` finisher should be the first finisher in line.